KyeongsupChoi/MIA/Research_Papers/AnalysisReport.md

 - General practitioners benefited most from CADs

-- Utilize different data such as patient blood pH, blood cell count, age to enhance diagnosis accuracy?
+- Different data such as patient blood pH, blood cell count, age could be utilized to enhance diagnosis accuracy.

-- Use opacity for lower areas for project
+- Opacity in lower areas could be used as a general parameter for project

 # Gamma_AIBasedDetectionDiagnosticPerformance.pdf